Experience-Monks/nextjs-boilerplate/README.md

 ### Clone the GitHub repository

-Or Fork it, and start working righ away with it.
+Or Fork it, and start working right away with it.

 ```
 git clone https://github.com/Jam3/nyg-nextjs.git